 I captured all the ideas brought up during the workshop and split them up into phases, guided by immediate goals of the project.

-Anything required for Minimum Viable Product (MVP) was prioritized for Phase 1, any nice-to-haves and accessibility features such as text-to-speech were pushed to later phases.
+Anything required for Minimum Viable Product (MVP) was prioritized for Phase 1, any nice-to-haves such as text-to-speech were pushed to later phases.

 Once I had a good sense of product direction and feature prioritization, I started ideating divergent concepts on paper.
 Keeping in mind that the goal was to be able to minimize chat and still use other parts of the app, I explored two patterns - Bottom Sheet and Chat Head.

 I learned quickly from reviews with the design team that the Bottom Sheet pattern could have issues - the user would have to swipe vertically to reveal/hide chat, which would conflict with system gestures on the iPhone X.